t170815518/Nucleicacid-Sequence-Searching-Algorithms/README.md

 1. Download the files
 2. `cmake` is recommended for building the files.
 Ensure `cmake` has been installed on the machine properly.
 3. Type `cmake PATH_OF_PROJECT`
 4. Go to the project directory and type `make`.
-An exetuable will be generated.
+An exetuable named `PatternSearchProgram`  will be generated.
-5. Type `./PatternSearchProgram` to start.
+5. Type `./PatternSearchProgram` to start

 ## Dataset